GENERAL TERMS AND CONDITIONS

 Age Groups

-DTS uses in 2025 these AGE GROUPS:
+DTS uses the following AGE GROUPS:

 14-29